SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 ```

 **Native Asset Transaction Example (userMessage2)**
-This message describes a transaction involving native blockchain assets, with selectedFunc set to 1.
+<br> This message describes a transaction involving native blockchain assets, with `selectedFunc` set to `1`.
 It outlines the intention to transfer native assets, specifying the amount and target address.
+<br> EXAMPLE: For an native value transfer (MATIC, ETH, etc).
+You can define ANY intention with Native value.
 ```javascript
 let userMessage2 = {
   "view": 1,